pallevikasreddy/hand-gesture-controller/README.md

 Control your system's **volume** and **screen brightness** using your **hand gestures** in real-time through your webcam.

-https://user-images.githubusercontent.com/your-demo.gif <!-- Optional: Replace with a demo image or video link -->

 ---

 ## 🚀 Features